EvanTich/DiningDawgs/README.md

 - [x] Fix width of the graph being messed up when the page loads initially
     - fixed when moving over to ChartJS
 - [ ] Remove bootstrap and jquery dependencies
-- [ ] Find a way to get font dynamically when drawing floating labels
+- [x] Find a way to get font dynamically when drawing floating labels
+    - doesn't matter, looks good enough
 - [ ] Fix the sudden jump for the floating labels when bar chart updates
     - Test with code snippet: `var asda = 0; setInterval(() => {barChart.data.datasets[0].data[0] = (asda = asda % 100 + 5); barChart.update();}, 1500);`
+- [ ] asyncronous get request instead of the current option